If you’re looking for a great family holiday destination suitable for babies and toddlers, Tenerife should definitely be on your shortlist.

 Our villa was in Adeje, we got taxis to and from the beaches as they weren’t walking distance, thankfully we never had any trouble getting a taxi big enough for all us plus our double buggy and the fares were usually only around 5-9 Euros depending on where we were going.

 We visited Loro Parque (the best zoo in the world according to Trip Advisor!) and it was amazing, the little ones loved it.
 April loved the tigers and lions, and baby Ariel was hypnotized by the aquariums, especially the glowing jellyfish!
+It’s an amazing day out for toddlers, would highly recommend if you’re planning a family holiday to Tenerife.

 We also went on a boat trip with a company called Muscat to watch dolphins and whales.
 It was a 3 hour trip in the morning, sandwiches and drinks provided.
 I was worried about taking the kids in case they got sea sick…in reality it was me puking my guts up in to a bin bag at the back of the boat, despite taking seasickness tablets!

 We spent days lounging by the pool, we bought essentials like nappies and baby food from the many supermarkets that are dotted about and in the absence of baby change facilities we changed nappies alfresco – no one batted an eyelid.
+It was really baby friendly!

 If you are looking to go away with your little ones, I can’t recommend Tenerife highly enough, we found the climate to be perfect for small children, no time difference either so not too much disruption to their normal routines (there were also no mosquitoes when we went which was a big worry for me) and there was so much to do and see suitable for babies and toddlers that we could never have fit it all in.
 The perfect excuse to go back again one day soon!